Share this link via

 Greece - This meaning is a reference to the country of Greece, which is associated with ancient culture and civilization.
 It can be a meaningful way to honor the baby's heritage.

 佐 means "assistant, help, aid."
-Details are below.

-To help - To provide assistance or aid.
+To Help - To provide assistance or aid.

-To assist - To give support or aid.
+To Assist - To give support or aid.

-To recommend - To suggest or advise.
+To Recommend - To suggest or advise.

 Aide - A subordinate official.

 和 means "harmony, peace, concord."
-Details are below.

 Respond - To react or answer in words.

-Match/Coordinate - To make two or more things the same or in harmony.
+Match, Coordinate - To make two or more things the same or in harmony.

-Peaceful/Calm - A state of stillness where the wind has died down and the waves are calm.
+Peaceful, Calm - A state of stillness where the wind has died down and the waves are calm.

-Japan/Yamato - Refers to the country of Japan or the ancient Yamato dynasty.
+Japan, Yamato - Refers to the country of Japan or the ancient Yamato dynasty.

 Harmonious - This kanji implies that the baby will bring peace and harmony to the family and to the world.
 It also suggests that the baby will be a peacemaker and will strive to bring people together.